aimacode/aima-java/trunk/aimax-osm/README.txt

 Central part of the project is an OSM viewer implementation.
 It is designed as a general purpose viewer which is highly configurable and extendible.
 The internal map representation is chosen as close as possible to the original OSM XML file format.
-Classification and abstraction lies in the responsibility of the renderer.
-A rather general renderer implementation is included, which is based on declarative rendering rules.
+Classification and abstraction of map entities as well as their visual appearance within the drawn map are controlled by declarative rendering rules.
+They can be replaced or configured at runtime and by that provide a maximum of flexibility.

 Routing functionality is based on the AIMA-CORE library.
 All dependencies to the AIMA libraries are encapsulated in the routing